JayFiDev/MarkdownTouchbar/README.md

 Disable Touchbar when no active Markdown-file.

 ### 1.0.2
-Small fixes after first publish.m
+Small fixes after first publishing.

 ### 1.0.0
-Initial Release, allowing to format markdown documents from the touchbar of the MacBook Pro.
+Initial release, allowing to format markdown documents from the touchbar of the MacBook Pro.

 ## License
 Thanks to [Icons8](https://icons8.com) for the markdown icon in the logo.